Next Frontiers in Urology: a Biennial AUA/JUA Symposium: Advancements in Urology (2019)

 December 22, 2018

-If you are a JUA Member, please contact Helen Scofield at HScofield@AUAnet.org to receive the reduced JUA Member rate.
+If you are a JUA Member and are not able to see the JUA Member rate, please contact Helen Scofield at HScofield@AUAnet.org to receive the reduced JUA Member rate.

 An administrative fee of 15% is assessed if registration is cancelled up to six weeks prior to the course.
 If registration is cancelled four to six weeks from the course, the cancellation fee is 50% of the registration fee paid.
 No registration fees will be refunded less than four weeks prior to the course.